-- Within the framework of elective curriculum, each student in the bachelor may select one of the following minors offered by Maastricht University: Art, Law and Policy Making (offered by FoL, FASoS and FSE) Entrepreneurship (offered by SBE) Gender and Diversity Studies (offered by FASoS) Human & Legal Decision-Making (offered by FPN, FoL and SBE) Sustainability (offered by SBE) - 2.
+- 1. Within the framework of elective units of study, a student in the Bachelor may select a minor offered by Maastricht University.
+A list of available minors will be published on the Maastricht University minor website. - 2.
 Minors may request or require pre-requisites, impose quota or select students through an application process that is not specified in this EER. - 3.
-Selecting a minor replaces the content, methods, and skills tracks of that semester in its entirety for the period from September up to and including December (periods 1 and 2). - 4.
+Selecting a minor replaces the content and skills tracks of semester 5 in its entirety for the period from September up to and including December (periods 1 and 2). - 4.
 Students following a minor do not participate in the field-study component of the fifth semester.
 As such, students following a minor will be given a task that replaces the predeparture training in period 6 of their second year. - 5.
-Students participating in a minor are expected to participate in the thesis proposal in period 3 (January). - 6.
 If the study load acquired in the minor is less than 25 credits, students will be offered a compensation task that allows them to make up the difference.
-The compensation task can consist of a literature exam see article 3.8.2 below. - 7.
-If the study load acquired in the minor is more than 25 credits, these credits are noted on the list of examination components, but will not be counted towards the study load referred to in Article 3.5.
+The compensation task can consist of a literature exam see article 3.8.3 below. - 6.
+If the study load acquired in the minor is more than 25 credits, these credits are noted on the list of examination components but will not be counted towards the study load referred to in Article 3.5.